What impact investing options are currently available to retail investors?

 What is impact investing and how can I participate?
 These are questions we often hear from individual investors looking to connect their money with meaning.

-Impact investing, according to The Global Impact Investing Network (GIIN), is “Investments made into companies, organizations, and funds with the intention to generate social and environmental impact alongside a financial return.”
-The term was first coined in 2007 at the Rockefeller Foundation’s Bellagio Center, with the notion of impact investing for retail investors picking up steam in recent years.
+According to the Global Impact Investing Networking (GIIN), impact investing refers to investments that are “…made into companies, organizations, and funds with the intention to generate social and environmental impact alongside a financial return.”
+The term was first coined in 2007 at the Rockefeller Foundation’s Bellagio Center, in recognition of the rapid growth of impact investing among retail investors over the years-to-come.

 Given that there is a growing demand for readily accessible impact investment options, we’ve decided to compile a list of these that are available to regular investors.
 We’ll work to regularly update this compilation to cover the most popular and accessible options.

-Although some of these companies could be considered to be “competitors” of CNote, we are such deep supporters of the impact investing movement that we believe every new dollar committed to companies focused on moving impact investing forward is a win both for CNote and for society at large.
+Although some of these companies could be classified as “competitors” of CNote, we are avid supporters of the impact investing movement.
+We believe that every new dollar committed to companies focused on moving impact investing forward is a win for both CNote and society-at-large.
 To that end, we hope you will find this guide helpful.

 Table of Contents